Hulton History, Family Crest & Coats of Arms

 The roots of the Anglo-Saxon name Hulton come from when the family resided in either of the settlements called Hulton in the counties of Lancashire and Staffordshire.
 The place name literally means "the hill farmstead or estate.
 The Lancashire Hulton occurs as Hilton and Hulton in the 13th century. "

 Early Origins of the Hulton family

-The surname Hulton was first found in Lancashire at Little Hulton where "the Hultons were the early lords."
+The surname Hulton was first found in the town of Lancashire at Little Hulton where "the Hultons were the early lords."
 In Over Hulton, more evidence of the early family records were found.
 "It comprises 1300 acres, chiefly arable land, and entirely the property of William Hulton, Esquire, of Hulton Park.
 The old Hall, the residence of this gentleman's ancestors through many generations, stood upon the site of the present mansion, which is of modern erection; the park is laid out in plantations and pleasure-grounds upon an extensive scale."

 The hamlet of Lostock in Lancashire was once a family seat.
 "This place formed part of the barony of Manchester, and was held by Richard de Hulton."

 One of the first records of the family was Jordan de Hulton, rector of the church of St. Elphin, Warrington, Lancashire c.
 1250.

 Early History of the Hulton family

 This web page shows only a small excerpt of our Hulton research.
 Another 83 words (6 lines of text) are included under the topic Early Hulton History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hulton has been recorded under many different variations, including Hulton, Hultone and others.